jrony149/Verve-Slug-Academics/README.md

 ## How to run server
 1. install Django 2.2 with Python3
-2. Go to project folder
+2. Go to project folder in unix environment
 3. enter command ($ python manage.py runserver)

 ## Details